voteflux/flux-website-v2/_posts/2020-10-20-Introducing-Liberals-For-Climate.md

 author: Daithí Gleeson
 ---

-Flux is registering a new political party in Western Australia called “Liberals For Climate - The Flux Network”.
+Flux is registering a new political party in Western Australia called "Liberals For Climate - The Flux Network".

 # Overview